- Connection time-outs usually make you unable to connect to a particular website.

-> Try to access your favorite site again, after changing LAN Settings, and if it the error shows again, try the next solution.
+Try to reaccess your favorite site after changing LAN Settings, and if the error shows again, try the next solution.

-> - Find hots file, right-click on it, and open it with Notepad.
+- Find the host file, right-click on it, and open it with Notepad.

-> - At the very bottom of the file, check if there are any sites listed
+- At the very bottom of the file, check if there are any sites listed

-> - Save the hosts file (if you’re having a problem to save it, check out this article, about getting a permission for folders and files in Windows 10).
+- Save the host file and if you’re having a problem saving it, check out our article about getting permission for folders and files in Windows.

-> - Right-click on the Start Menu, and choose Command Prompt (Admin).
+- Right-click on the Start Menu, and choose Windows Terminal (Admin).

-> - Add the following commands, and press Enter after entering each one:
+- Add the following commands, and press Enter after entering each one:

 - Next, input the commands pressing Enter after each successive one